 Make sure to learn the laws and regulations regarding abandoned properties and squatters in your area.
 There are many laws and loopholes when it comes to squatters.
 In most cases, squatters will be considered to be trespassing (as mentioned before), but if a property has been abandoned there are squatters rights, which if the owner has abandoned a property, it allows squatters to stay in a property after a certain period of time.

 The only people are that are allowed to call the police on squatters and get them immediately kicked out are the owners of the property.
 The only thing you can do as a neighbor is report a squatter and this can at least make the police keep watch of the property.
 Even though it may feel like only filing a report does nothing, its good to have an official report filed, incase anything happens in the future.

-If you notice that squatters might actually be using utilities in the vacant property and they are obviously not paying for them, make sure to call utility companies to notify them.
+Notice squatters using utilities on the vacant property and are obviously not paying for them?
+Call utility companies to notify them.
 Sometimes owners neglect to turn off their utilities and may be acquiring a bill that’s not theirs.
 Also turning off the utilities might run squatters off.

-If you notice that squatters may be causing damage to the property, you can notify the bank and/or whoever is in charge of the property.
+Notice that squatters caused damage on the property?
+Notify the bank or whoever rightfully owns the property.
 Bank officers can hire a locksmith to install and change locks on the property and then if they were to re-enter the property, squatters can be charged with a breaking and entering offense.

 Once you’ve done the all the things we’ve mentioned its best to just let the policy handle it.
 There is only so much you can do.
 Most of all make sure to protect yourself and your family.
 If you don’t already have one, set up alarm system and take any safety precautions you may be able to.
-Keep in mind, not all squatters are criminals, some may just be people that are going through a rough time, but it’s always better to be safe than sorry.
-Hope this helps when dealing with squatters in your neighborhood and what to do.
+Keep in mind, not all of them are criminals.
+Some may just be people that are going through a rough time.
+But, it’s always better to be safe than sorry.